WHY WE DO THEM, WHO SHOULD NOT BE DOING THEM & HOW TO DEVELOP THE BUTTERFLY PULL-UP.

 In my coaching opinion, the majority of athletes do not need to learn or master this skill.
 First, it is a “dead-end” skill.
 What that means is it is not a progression to another skill, where kipping pull-ups can lead to Kipping Bar Muscle Ups, etc.

-The Butterfly Pull-up is a single modality skill.
-Second, most average athletes haven’t demonstrated strict strength, body awareness and spatial mastery that is needed to perform a safe & efficient butterfly pull-up.
+The Butterfly Pull-up variation is a single modality skill.
+Second, most average athletes haven’t demonstrated strict strength, range of motion, body control and spatial mastery that is needed to perform a safe & efficient butterfly pull-up.
 Finally, you really don’t need to go THAT fast if you aren’t trying to qualify for the Games.
 Let’s face it, there is more risk vs reward to this skill, especially because most don’t have the prerequisite strength or the right coaching tools to teach them technique.

 Now, let’s dive into the question, “Who should NOT do them?”